unit-finance/unit-ruby-sdk/README.md

 ## Usage

- Bellow are a few exapmles of the Ruby SDK application.
+ Bellow are a few examples of the Ruby SDK application.
 For full documentation of the Unit API please refer to the full documentation at https://docs.unit.co/

 ### Creating a Business Application